openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 Due to the nature of the actions performed by this controller, we believe it is important that it have its own `ClusterOperator` in which to report its current status.

-The `ControlPlaneSet` CRD will be limited to a singleton within a standard OpenShift HA cluster, the only allowed name will be `cluster`.
+The `ControlPlaneMachineSet` CRD will be limited to a singleton within a standard OpenShift HA cluster, the only allowed name will be `cluster`.
 This matches other high level CRD concepts such as the `Infrastructure` object.
 Due to this limitation, the CRD will be cluster scoped.

 The behaviour of such a controller is complex, and as such, various features of the controller and scenarios are